-Thrice a year, a group of seven Southern Alberta art galleries and studios host road trippers from Calgary and beyond at The Most Beautiful Art Tour in Alberta.
-During the entirety of Alberta Culture Days, use their provided route map and events schedule to soak up the beauty of the autumnal foothills and visit private studios normally closed to the public.
-Note: Eversfield Ceramics will not be participating in this edition of the tour.
+Thrice a year, a group of Southern Alberta art galleries and studios host road trippers from Calgary and beyond at The Most Beautiful Art Tour in Alberta.
+During the entirety of Alberta Culture Days, use their provided route map (and check out our story on how to use it best) and events schedule to soak up the beauty of the autumnal foothills and visit private studios normally closed to the public.

 Find addresses and a route map of the tour at themostbeautifularttourinalberta.com

 Join Contemporary Calgary for a jam-packed opening weekend of special programs for the new exhibition Dynamic Environment.
 From Thursday, Sept.
 26 to Saturday, Sept.
 28 there will be an opening reception, a series of talks, live artwork completion, guided tours, performances and more.
 The exhibition is the culmination of work by artists Steve Gurysh, Tim Knowles, Becky Shaw, Peter Von Tiesenhausen and Stokley Towles (pictured) for the WATERSHED+ Dynamic Environment Lab.
 A few events take place off-site, see contemporarycalgary.com for the full schedule.